Latest updates on THL website

 - Everyone has the right to leave Finland; however, non-essential travel should be avoided

-Why haven’t everyone arriving from Skopje to Turku by plane been tested?
+Why haven’t everyone arriving to Turku by plane been tested?
 Is it possible to refuse being tested?

-There are no grounds on the basis of national legislation to require people arriving in Turku/Finland from Skope to have a certificate proving a negative coronavirus test result.
+There are no grounds on the basis of national legislation to require people arriving in Turku/Finland to have a certificate proving a negative coronavirus test result.

 Testing is offered for all passengers.
 Getting tested is voluntary by law but recommended.

 Some passengers have not been tested for certain reasons – for instance, testing very young children is difficult.
 It is not possible to specify these reasons because of data protection.

 How is a person ordered into quarantine monitored?
 Who is responsible for monitoring?